Huang-Libo/Notebook/UNIX/Commands.md

 ## 4. `grep`

+- `-v, --invert-match`: Selected lines are those not matching any of the specified patterns.
+- `-r, -R, --recursive`: Recursively search subdirectories listed.  (i.e., force grep to behave as rgrep).
 - `-i, --ignore-case`: Perform case insensitive matching.
 By default, grep is case sensitive.
 - `-E, --extended-regexp`: Interpret pattern as an *extended regular expression* (i.e., force `grep` to behave as `egrep`).